 Jessica coordinates the work of the Office of Sustainability.
 She manages scheduling and accounting for the Office and also handles outreach and communications.
 Jessica schedules and conducts neighborhood meetings across Denver to catalyze collaboration among the City and its residents as we work together to achieve our 2020 Sustainability Goals.

 Jessica earned a B.A. from the University of Missouri, an M.S. from Colorado State University's Warner College of Natural Resources, and has a background in climate change education, mitigation, and adaptation.
-She is particularly interested in social and environmental justice, conflict resolution, and community resiliency.
+She is particularly interested in community-based social marketing, social and environmental justice, conflict resolution, and community resiliency.
 Jessica enjoys hiking, camping, cat videos, and ice cream.